EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 • ∀u ∈ U , r ∈ R : u −→r =⇒ u −→r

 Translating A into E – 1
-• Naive solution
+• Naive solution:
-◦ each user is associated with a different key
+- each user is associated with a different key;
-◦ each resource is encrypted with a different key
+- each resource is encrypted with a different key;
-◦ a token tu,r is generated and published for each permission hu, ri
+- a token tu,r is generated and published for each permission hu, ri-

-=⇒ producing and managing a token for each single permission can be unfeasible in practice
+$\to$ producing and managing a token for each single permission can be unfeasible in practice.

-• Exploiting acls and user groups
+Exploiting acls and user groups:
-◦ group users with the same access privileges
+- group users with the same access privileges;
-◦ encrypt each resource with the key associated with the set of users that can access it
+- encrypt each resource with the key associated with the set of users that can access it.

-Translating A into E – 2
+slide authorization policy example

+r4 e r5 sono uguali (hanno la stessa acl) e quindi non serve crittarle diversamente

-• It is possible to create an encryption policy graph by exploiting the hierarchy among sets of users induced by the partial order relationship based on set containment (⊆)
+It is possible to create an encryption policy graph by exploiting the hierarchy among sets of users induced by the partial order relationship based on set containment (⊆)
 • If the system has a large number of users, the encryption policy has a large number of tokens and keys (2|U | − 1)